SiliconLabs/automated-measurement-framework/README.md

   - Sensitivity with frequency offset
   - CTUNE calibration
 - Telec245
-  - Contains every measurement needed for a whole T254 certification for the EFR32FG25
+  - Contains every measurement needed for a whole T254 certification
   - For this example to work, a special RAILTest configuration has to be appled to the DUT (you can read more about this in the folder of the example)
 - DcDcSpur
   - DC-DC spur level measurements in TX mode